lk-geimfari/mimesis/docs/providers.rst

     TypeError: The provider must be a subclass of mimesis.providers.BaseProvider.

-All providers must be subclasses of :class:`~mimesis.BaseProvider` because of ensuring a single instance of object ``Random``.
+All providers must be subclasses of :class:`~mimesis.providers.base.BaseProvider` to ensure that only a single instance of the Random object is used.

-Everything is pretty easy and self-explanatory here, therefore, we will only clarify one moment — attribute *name*, class *Meta* is the name of a class through which access to methods of user-class providers is carried out.
-By default class name is the name of the class in lowercase letters.
+Everything here is quite straightforward, but we would like to clarify one point: the name attribute in the Meta class refers to the name of the class through which access to methods of user-class providers is carried out.
+By default, the class name is used in lowercase letters.